jshobit6471/CARS-ANALYSIS/README.md

 # CARS-ANALYSIS
-Cars Data analysis is end-to-end MySQL project that will help to beginners to advanced learners
+Cars Data analysis is end-to-end MySQL project that will help to beginners to advanced people